Fall 2023 AOBS Oral Examinations | Learn More

 New Subspecialty Exam in Critical Care Neurosurgery

-The American Osteopathic Board of Surgery (AOBS) is pleased to announce plans for a new subspecialty exam in Critical Care Neurosurgery under the Neurosurgery specialty which was approved by the Bureau of Osteopathic Specialists (BOS) at its 2021 midyear meeting.
-Because this is a new exam, it is still under development although we anticipate exam dates to launch in 2023.
+The American Osteopathic Board of Surgery (AOBS) is discussing plans for a new subspecialty exam in Critical Care Neurosurgery under the Neurosurgery specialty which underwent the first approval by the Bureau of Osteopathic Specialists (BOS) at its 2021 midyear meeting.
+Additional steps in the approval process are forthcoming.
+Because this is a potentially new exam, it is still under development and further discussion.
 Please continue to watch this website for the latest updates.

 Qualification requirements for this subspecialty exam will include the following qualifications:

 - Successful graduation from an AOA or ACGME certified Neurological Surgery Residency

 - Successful completion of 12 months of Surgical Critical Care in Neurological Surgery fellowship or practice track option.
 This fellowship may be completed within the AOA or ACGME Neurological Surgical residency.

 - Application for, or completion of AOA AOBS Board Certification in Neurological Surgery

 - Application for AOA AOBS Surgical Critical Care (with) recognition of focus practice certification after review by AOBS Neurosurgical section